PaneXz/VFNV/README.md

 1. **Launch the app** - Double-click the .exe or run `python vrchat_network_gui.py`
 2. **Browse for VRCX database** - Click "Browse" or use "Auto-Detect" to find it automatically
 3. **Select VRCX Account** - If you have multiple VRChat accounts in VRCX, choose which one to use
-4. **Enter VRChat credentials** (if no saved session exists)
+4. **Enter VRChat credentials** (if no saved session exists and not using cached data)
    - Username and password
    - 2FA code if prompted
 5. **Configure options:**
    - Dark Mode (Visualization) - Toggle between light/dark theme for the HTML output
    - Show Background Heatmap - Display community heatmap backgrounds in visualization
    - Show Unselected Connections - Show connection lines when nodes aren't selected
+   - Use Cached Data (Skip API) - Regenerate visualization from existing data without fetching from API
    - Auto-open in browser - Opens visualization automatically when complete (enabled by default)
 6. **Click "Generate"** - The app will:
-   - Extract your friends list from VRCX database
+   - Extract your friends list from VRCX database (or load from cache)
-   - Log into VRChat API (only if no saved session)
+   - Log into VRChat API (only if no saved session and not using cached data)
-   - Fetch mutual connections for all friends
+   - Fetch mutual connections for all friends (or skip if using cached data)
    - Build network graph and detect communities
    - Generate interactive HTML visualization
 7. **View your network** - Opens automatically in your default browser